20lives/dmote/doc/options.md

 WARNING: Due to a peculiarity of the YAML parser, take care to quote your numeric column and row indices as strings.

-In the following example, the parameter `P`, which is not really supported, will have the value “true” for all keys except the one closest to the user (“first” row) in the second column from the left on the right-hand side of the keyboard (column 1; this is the second from the right on the left-hand side of the keyboard).
+In the following example, the parameter `P`, which is not really supported, will have the value “true” for all keys except the one closest to the user (“first” row) in the second column from the left on the right-hand side of the keyboard (column 1; this is the second from the right on the left-hand side of the keyboard; note quotation marks).

 ```by-key:
   parameters: